josephm1/Safe-API-Doc/index.md

 ### Mutable Data

-// Needs to be verified
+TODO: Needs to be verified

 The Mutable Data on the SAFE Network is saved as a key-value store.
 This means requested data from the network will return something like this `key 1: value 1`.
 This is called an entry.
 A Mutable Data Structure is composed of these entries.

 A Mutable Data Structure can hold up to a 1000 entries and contain a maximum of 1 MB of data.

 To create and retrieve a Mutable Data Structure handle you will need to pass three parameters to it: your app handle, a 32 length buffer (this can be a hash of a particular string with `safeCrypto.sha3Hash`) and its type tag.

+TODO:#### Type Tags
 A type tag is a number that is used to differentiate between the different levels of the Mutable Data Structures.

-There are three types of Mutable Data Structures: Public (websites), Private (private files) and Shared (cross-website messaging groups).
+There are two types of Mutable Data Structures: Public (websites) and Private (private files).

 Mutable Data Structures support: inserting, mutating and setting permissions.

 #### Shared Mutable Data

-// Great Reference <https://forum.safedev.org/t/safe-network-api-getting-started-draft/726> and video by Hunter Lester here <https://youtu.be/E80IH8mCKaw>
+TODO: Great Reference <https://forum.safedev.org/t/safe-network-api-getting-started-draft/726> and video by Hunter Lester here <https://youtu.be/E80IH8mCKaw>
-// Need to explain better and verify
+<br>TODO: Need to explain better and verify
-// This is probably wrong and will be updated later
+<br>TODO: This is probably wrong and will be updated later

 \*App Info is the parameter in the intialise function, Hunter Lester's video goes through what happens.

-When you set up a Mutable Data Structure only the app info you set it up with is given default access to modify it.
+When you set up a Private or Public Mutable Data Structure it gives permissions to an application key.
+That key is derived from the account and the application used to set up the Mutable Data Structure.

-Shared Mutable Data requests access to a given Mutable Data Structure that the user created.

-Shared Mutable Data can be used across different websites (with different app infos), like a collaborative messaging group in Chaty.
+This means only that application in combination with the account has permissions for that Mutable Data Structure.

+To enable permissions from a different application Shared Mutable Data is used to request permissions.

 ### Immutable Data

-// Needs to be verified
+TODO: Needs to be verified

 Immutable Data holds a single value.
 Its size is only limited by the current Test Network/Alpha 2 restrictions or when the network is fully released the amount of SAFE Coin you have.